 The AA morning meditations provide a way for individuals to find their center and focus.
 Many people practice meditation as a means of self-reflection, and it also allows them to connect with others who are working on sobriety.

-Find peace in just a few moments
+Find peace in just a few moments.

 Specifically, Dr. Joe Dispenza suggests taking 5-15 minutes in the morning to do nothing but remember.
-Remember that you have a brain, and all throughout your day, each time something triggers your attention, take a moment to think about what you are doing with your brain at this particular moment.
+Remember that you have a brain, and throughout your day, each time something triggers your attention, take a moment to think about what you are doing with your brain at this particular moment.

-The Secret to Manifesting the Life of Your Dreams
+Louise Hay Morning Meditation – The Secret to Manifesting the Life of Your Dreams

 “I now choose prosperity consciousness.
 I am open to receiving abundance in all ways, and I am worthy of it.
 I accept prosperity now in my life.
 Money flows to me from all directions.
 My mind is filled with thoughts of prosperity, and they have multiplied a thousandfold.”